Early Childhood Education Screening

 Batavia Public Schools works very closely with Day One Network, Inc. (Child & Family Connections #4 or CFC) to become aware of children who may qualify for Early Childhood programs.
 Focusing on the special needs of children who are not yet three years old, Day One Network houses the Early Intervention (EI) program that serves our district.
 Beginning with an initial phone call from district residents who have concerns for their children, ages birth-32 months, the program has the potential to address those areas of development that may concern parents.

 Once children approach their third birthday, the Early Childhood staff initiates the transition process.
 The value of the Early Intervention program is the opportunity to determine needs, set goals, and start working to help the students at the earliest possible time.
+An Early Childhood screening assesses the development of children who are 33 months to five years of age in the areas of:

 • Speech/Language